victorlap/inertia-vue/readme.md

 ## Create root template

-The first step to using Inertia.js is creating a root template.
-This template should include your assets, as well as a single `div` with two data attributes: `component` and `props`.
-This `div` is the root element that we'll use to boot Vue.js in.
-Here's an example:
+The first step when using Inertia.js is to create a root template.
+This template should include your assets, as well as a single `div` with a `data-page` attribute.
+This `div` is the root element that we'll use to boot Vue.js in, and the `data-page` attribute will the inital page information.
+Here's a PHP example:

 ~~~php
 <!DOCTYPE html>